 - Baking soda – The leavening agent.

 - Spices – Warming spices give these spice cookies their distinct flavor.
 The amount of ground ginger, cinnamon, clove, and cardamom can be adjusted to suit your taste.
+You can use my Christmas spice mix to add instant festive flavors.

 - Lemon – Lemon zest complements the warming ginger-led spices.